fbpx

 • Consider the player experience, incorporating user feedback into the game design process to make the game more engaging and enjoyable.

-• Work closely with other members of the game development team, including artists, programmers, and producers towards a common goal.
+• Work closely with other members of the game development team, including game artists, programmers, and producers towards a common goal.

 Skill requirements: